What is Regionalliga? Discover The 4th Tier of German Football

 Here are a few examples:

-- Mats Hummels: The central defender, who has won numerous titles with Bayern Munich and the German national team, played for Bayern Munich II in the Regionalliga before making his debut for the first team.
+- Mats Hummels: The central defender, who has won numerous titles with Bayern Munich and the German national team, played for Bayern Munich II in the Regionalliga before debuting for the first team.

 - Julian Weigl: The defensive midfielder, who now plays for Benfica in Portugal, played for 1860 Munich II in the Regionalliga before making his debut for the first team and later moving to Borussia Dortmund.

-- Max Kruse: The striker, who has played for several top clubs in Germany and abroad, played for SV Wilhelmshaven in the Regionalliga before moving up to the second division and eventually the first division.
+- Max Kruse: The striker, who has played for several top clubs in Germany and abroad, played for SV Wilhelmshaven in the Regionalliga before moving up to the second and eventually the first divisions.

-- Timo Werner: The German forward, who is currently playing for RB Leipzig in the Bundesliga began his professional career with VfB Stuttgart II in the Regionalliga Süd before moving to the first team and then joining RB Leipzig.
+- Timo Werner: The German forward, who plays for RB Leipzig in the Bundesliga, began his professional career with VfB Stuttgart II in the Regionalliga Süd before moving to the first team and then joining RB Leipzig.
 He became one of the top goalscorers in the Bundesliga before moving to Chelsea in the English Premier League.

 Each Regionalliga consists of 18 teams, with the top team from each league earning promotion to the 3.
 Liga.
 The teams finishing in the bottom three places of each Regionalliga are relegated to the Oberliga, the fifth tier of the league system.